papyri/site-docs/index.md

+#<span style="font-family:sans-serif;font-size:36px;margin:.5em">Notice</span>
+The Google-based login method used for the Papyrological Editor will change this week.
+Instead of a blue "Google" button on the signin page, you will see a red "G+" button.
+If you log in using Google, we will do our best to match your account to the new login method, but this may sometimes fail.
+If it does, you will have the opportunity to send us your new login info so that we can manually link your account to the new method.
+We apologize for any inconvenience. \[ [more info](/docs/login_change) ]

 <span class="papyriDotInfo">Papyri.info</span> has two primary components.
 The **Papyrological Navigator** (PN) supports searching, browsing, and aggregation of ancient papyrological documents and related materials; the **Papyrological Editor** (PE) enables multi-author, version controlled, peer reviewed scholarly curation of papyrological texts, translations, commentary, scholarly metadata, institutional catalog records, bibliography, and images.

 Papyri.info aggregates material from the Advanced Papyrological Information System